tail-call/kbb/README.md

  - [x] Fog of war
  - [x] Tiles will change when a guy dies
  - [x] Gather command
+ - [x] Only player and cursor reveal the map
+ - [ ] Everything in revealed fog of war is visible
  - [ ] Game is a GuyDelegate
  - [ ] Event system
  - [ ] Timer type